-What matters is thinking about why an image may or may not work while, and before, taking the photo.
-One's ability to predict what a camera will do comes second to that.
-Because being able to predict what an image will look like before you take it is fine and dandy and helpful, but doesn't matter as much as knowing why to change camera settings, or where to go to get the best photo when presented with a scene.
+What matters is thinking about why an image may or may not work compositionally while taking the photo.
+One’s ability to predict what a camera will do comes second to that.
+Because being able to predict what an image will look like before you take it is fine and dandy and helpful, but doesn’t matter as much as knowing why to change camera settings, or where to go to get the best photo when presented with a scene.
 Learning composition is how to know this.

 The settings don’t matter.
 Only the image matters.

 Right then.
 Let’s talk about image composition, and start understanding how images work.